-Vacuum excavation virtually eliminates the risk of damaging underground utilities, while mechanical digging with hand tools or backhoes could potentially damage to those utilities.
+Vacuum excavation virtually eliminates the risk of damaging underground utilities, while mechanical digging with hand tools or backhoes could potentially damage the utilities.

 Vacuum excavation is much less invasive than traditional methods of hand-digging.
 It also offers a lower cost with a higher level of precision with less surface restoration needed afterward.

 The table on the right demonstrates how much material can be excavated on a daily basis using the manual hand-dig method compared to vacuum excavation and ultimately what the average cost incurred is per cubic metre.

 COMPLETE JOBS FASTER

 Vacuum excavation is much faster than other excavation methods especially manual digging and can be essential for reducing disruption to homes, businesses, and services, especially within urban areas.